 In addition, we present a short list of what we hope are obvious considerations, but never hurts repeating.

-- This is a family show, so keep your costuming – and your skit – to a PG-13 rating.
+- This is a family show, try to keep your costuming – and your skit – to a PG-13 rating.

 - No nudity.
 As the costuming-scene saying goes: No costume is NO costume!